Controls

 Change the master’s content

-Local changes to an instance
+Local changes on a slave instance

-Sync an instance with the master
+Sync with the master

 Typical use cases